-WHALER Dockside Battery Charging (option)
+Dockside Battery Charging (Option)

-This vessel may be equipped with a battery charging system (see Figure 4.5.1).
-Connect the extension cord to an outlet to charge the batteries.
+This vessel may be equipped with a battery charging system (see Figure 4.4.1).
+Connect the extension cord to a ground fault circuit interrupter outlet to charge the batteries.
 Completely draining the batteries before recharging shortens battery life.
 If a battery remains discharged long enough it becomes impossible to charge.
 To maintain:

-- Inspect each battery and charging system before use for loose connections or wiring. - Coat the terminals with dielectric grease. - Remove the batteries from the boat during cold weather or long term storage. - Keep the batteries dry.
+- Inspect the battery and charging system before use for loose connections or wiring. - Coat the terminals with dielectric grease. - Remove the batteries from the boat during cold weather or long term storage. - Keep the batteries dry.

+EXTENSION CORD

+MECHANICAL ACCESS HATCH

+BATTERY CHARGER

-Battery Charging System (option) Figure 4.5.1 $\mathbf{\Theta}$ MECHANICAL ACCESS HATCH 2 BATTERY CHARGER 3 EXTENSION CORD 0 DANGER ACAUTION To avoid serious injury or death from fire Never use an open flame in the battery explosion or electrical shock, the charger must storage area. be connected to a ground fault circuit interrupter Avoid striking sparks near the battery. protected outlet.
-A battery will explode if flame or spark ignites hydrogen given off during charging.
-NOTICE The battery should always be disconnected You can connect a heavy duty UL approved before doing any work or maintenance on extension cord to the charger.
-After connecting the electrical system. the extension cord to the charger proceed to plug the extension cord to a nearby 120VAC Never reset a breaker without first ground fault circuit interrupter outlet.
-Always determining and correcting the cause of remove the extension cord from the 120VAC the trip.
-Should a circuit repeatedly trip, outlet first when charging is completed, have a gualified electrician determine and followed by unplugging the charger. correct the cause.
-If equipped with a battery switch, you will need to stop the engine before moving the switch to the off position.
+- Never use an open flame in the battery storage area. - Avoid striking sparks near the battery. - A battery will explode if flame or spark ignites hydrogen given off during charging. - The battery should always be disconnected before doing any work or maintenance on the electrical system. - Never reset a breaker without first determining and correcting the cause of the trip.
+Should a circuit repeatedly trip, have a qualified electrician determine and correct the cause. - If equipped with a battery switch, you will need to stop the engine before moving the switch to the off position.